CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 • Habitat destruction, hunting, poaching, over-exploitation, environmental pollution, poisoning, and forest fires are factors, which have led to the decline in India’s biodiversity.

-• Other important causes of environmental destruction are unequal access, inequitable consumption of resources and differential sharing of responsibility for environmental well-being.
+• Other important causes of environmental destruction are unequal access, inequitable consumption of resources, and differential sharing of responsibility for environmental well-being.

-• Over-population is the cause of environmental degradation.
+• Overpopulation is the cause of environmental degradation.
 However, an average American consumes 40 times more resources than an average Somalian.

-3. what are the effects of the depletion of flora and fauna in India?
+3. What are the effects of the depletion of flora and fauna in India?

 Ans: Effects of depletion of flora and fauna in India.